 Reactive Vs Proactive: A Coin Toss

 Recognizing who makes the first step in a simple approach, comprehending the disparity.
-The difference between proactive and reactive service is that proactive service is initiated by the company, whereas reactive service is initiated by the consumer.
+The difference between proactive vs reactive customer service is that proactive service is initiated by the company, whereas reactive service is initiated by the consumer.

 Neither is superior or inferior to the other.
 In reality, using both tactics is the best-case situation.
 When you observe similarities in a customer’s purchase behavior, provide services that might complement or enhance their procedures ahead of time.
 When a consumer has a query about your product, respond quickly and give them confidence.